Skip to main content

 Throughout the MSc Advanced Sustainability for Brewing and Distilling, you will:

-We’ve made it simpler than ever for you to start your MSc.
-You only need to pay for and then pass your first course to join the programme.
+We’ve made it simpler than ever to start your MSc.
+You’ll need to apply for and be accepted onto the full programme, once enrolled you can begin by taking your first course and paying as you go.
 No barriers.
 Get started today.

 Heriot-Watt University has been researching and teaching brewing and distilling since 1903.
 In 1990 we founded the International Centre for Brewing and Distilling to meet the needs of the global malting, brewing and distilling industries.